Efficient Ideas

 It requires the least amount of energy to create.

-This is why appears everywhere in nature—
+This is why appears everywhere in nature:

-the minimal structure necessary to prevent collapse.
+it is the minimal structure needed to prevent collapse,

-It is efficient.
+it is efficient.

 Though abundant in nature, efficiency is rare in thought.